devopseverywhere/lemp/README.md

 EOF
 ```

+Check the NGINX configuration files and restart NGINX if no errors encountered.

 ## Required PHP Extensions
 Here is a list of required PHP extensions that WordPress needs in order to run properly.